zLulus/NotePractice/Website/EFCodeFirst/README.md

 ## Introduction
-Using the 'asp.net` and `ef` technologies, the demo is based on the university's curriculum and student management.
+Using the 'asp.net` and `ef` technologies.
+This is a demo for managing students and courses in university.
 The project is no longer updated.

 You need to modify the connection string `SchoolContext` in Web.config, connect and update the database(`update-database`), and then run the program.
 ```C#